MicrosoftDocs/power-automate-docs/articles/replace-workflows-with-flows.md

 - **What about synchronous workflows?**

   We've seen feedback that synchronous workflows are a significant contributor to end user performance issues.
-Can your objective, or parts of the background workflow can be built using a Power Automate flow?
+We recommend that you evaluate whether your objective, or parts of the background workflow can be built using a Power Automate flow.
 If you can split actions out as asynchronous, the user can continue their activity while Power Automate continues to ensure completion of the action.

 - **Using Power Automate, will my data stay within region (that is, the same region as my Dynamics 365 or Common Data Service environment)?**